 So, you know the grams, and you know what they mean.
 Now, what about the actual hair extensions?
 How many bundles or strands do you need?
 As a rule of thumb, we would suggest going with around 150 grams of hair, which will be enough to cover your full head.

 - Tape-in extensions should be bought in bundles of 40 to 60 tapes, 150 grams total.

 - Micro loop, keratin, and other strand-by-strand methods required 150 to 180 strands.

 - For wefts, we advise to buy two.
 Around 200 grams total.
 Since you can cut them into many pieces, one and a half should be plentiful.

 Hair weight indicates the thickness of each strand.
-More grams mean thicker hair, less grams indicates thinner hair extensions.
-The optical weight is of around 120 to 160 grams for most hair extension types.
+More grams mean thicker hair, and fewer grams indicate thinner hair extensions.
+The optical weight is around 120 to 160 grams for most hair extension types.